gconybear/fifa-world-cup-chatbot/README.md

 Wikipedia dataset can be found in `data/world_cup_data.csv` and embeddings (python dict) in `data/world_cup_embeddings.pkl`

-Most of the process flow is taken [this OpenAI repo](https://github.com/openai/openai-cookbook/blob/main/examples/Question_answering_using_embeddings.ipynb)
+Most of the process flow is taken from [this OpenAI repo](https://github.com/openai/openai-cookbook/blob/main/examples/Question_answering_using_embeddings.ipynb)

 ----